+Life is full of surprises.
+When it comes to life events, there are those that happen unexpectedly and those that you plan for.
 When you sign up for a Flexible Spending Account (FSA), you must stick to a specific budget, or contribution per year.
-It’s important that you think carefully about that contribution amount by taking into account expenses for medical visits, routine dental and eye care, and over-the-counter products you need.
+It's important that you think carefully about that contribution amount by taking into account expenses for medical visits, routine dental and eye care, and over-the-counter products you need.

 But, what you elect to contribute to an FSA during your company's yearly open enrollment isn't necessarily set in stone.
 As mentioned earlier, life events can occur that alter your necessary coverage.
 The birth of a child, marriage, or a change in employment, will all affect coverage for your FSA plan.
 When such a qualifying life event occurs, many (but not all) employers allow you to make a mid-year election change to your FSA.

 A qualifying event affects your eligibility for FSA coverage, and you can only make changes to your FSA that are "consistent" with that event.
 Always contact your third party administrator (who handles your FSA account) about qualifying events, or check your Summary Plan Description for guidelines on which changes you are allowed to make under your plan.
 As mentioned before, not all employers or FSA plans allow employees to make mid-year changes.

 Examples of Qualifying Events

 - Changes in marital status such as a marriage, divorce, annulment, death of a spouse or a legal separation are all qualifying events.